TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

-Phil Harman - VK6APH - 25 Arpil 2010
+Phil Harman - VK6APH - 28 Jan 2011

  *******  NOTE:  Altera indicates that their software will run on 32 bit versions of XP and Vista.
 Support or Win7 or 64 bit vesions is included from V10.0  ******

-Here are the steps requried to progam the EPCS16 on the Mercury board, EPCS4 on Penelope and the EPM240T100 on Janus.
+Here are the steps requried to progam the EPCS16 on the Mercury board, EPCS4 on Penelope or PennyLane and the EPM240T100 on Janus.

 1. Download all the files from here

-	svn://64.245.179.219/svn/repos_sdr_sdr_hpsdr/trunk/USBBlaster-Binaries
+	svn://svn.openhpsdr.org/svn/repos_sdr_sdr_hpsdr/trunk/USBBlaster-Binaries

 2. Install the Quartus II Programmer application (112MB) from www.altera.com i.e.

    https://www.altera.com/support/software/download/programming/quartus2/dnl-quartus2_programmer.jsp

-   The latest version is V9.1sp2
+   The latest version is V10.1.
    Install in the default directory.
 If you install in a different directory then edit Program-Mercury-EPCS16.bat, Program-Penelope-EPCS4.bat and Program-Janus-EPM240T100.bat to reflect the    change.